 Please see the Cambridge Bursary website for further details.

-A grant of up to £10,000 per year for subsistence.
+A grant of £3,000 to £10,000 per year for subsistence.
 Veterinary or Medical students can apply but preference is given to Veterinary students, according to the criteria of the Scholarship.
-Apply online by 16 April, 2019 for the Alborada Scholarship.
+Apply online by 20 April, 2020 for the Alborada Scholarship.

 Hardship Fund & Travel Grants